 YOUR MOVE

-Link this page as your engineering SDLC standard.
+Link this page as your engineering SDLC protocol.
 Set a target maturity level (3 “Defined” is the professional baseline).
-Hold every team — internal and vendor — to the same 50 standards.
+Hold every team — internal and vendor — to the same 50 protocols.
 Measure manually now, automate with the tool when procurement clears.

 GROWING STARTUP